DhanushPadarthi/PathForge/PRD.md

 ---

 ## 1. Purpose of the Product
-The purpose of PathForge is to help students and fresh graduates achieve their career goals by providing a personalized, AI-driven learning roadmap based on their resume, existing skills, learning time, and chosen career path.
+The purpose of PathForge is to help students and fresh graduates build career-ready skills through a personalized, AI-driven learning roadmap, tailored to their current skill level, learning time, and career goal.

-The platform guides users step by step using relevant learning resources, tracks progress visually, and avoids unnecessary content through skip options.
+The platform supports both students **with a resume** and **without a resume**, ensuring accessibility for all learners.

 ---

 ## 2. Problem Statement
-Students and fresh graduates often know their career goals but lack a clear, personalized learning path to achieve them.
-Existing platforms provide generic courses, do not consider a user's current skills, and fail to track real learning progress.
-This leads to confusion, wasted time, and incomplete preparation for jobs.
+Many students know their career goals but lack a clear and personalized path to achieve them.
+Existing platforms provide generic learning content, ignore a student's current skills, and fail to track actual progress.
+This leads to confusion, inefficiency, and incomplete career preparation.

-There is a need for a system that understands a user's resume, identifies skill gaps, provides relevant learning resources, and tracks progress in a structured and adaptive way.
+There is a need for a platform that **understands a learner's background**, identifies skill gaps, provides relevant resources, and tracks progress in a structured manner.

 ---

 ## 3. Solution Overview
-PathForge is an AI-powered personalized learning and career roadmap platform that:
+PathForge is an AI-powered learning platform that:
-- Analyzes a user's resume using AI
+- Analyzes a user's **resume** or **basic inputs**
-- Identifies skill gaps for a selected career role
+- Identifies skill gaps for a chosen career role
-- Generates a time-based learning roadmap
+- Generates a **deadline-based learning roadmap**
-- Recommends learning resources (links)
+- Recommends curated learning resources
-- Tracks progress with a progress bar
+- Tracks progress visually
-- Allows users to skip already known topics
+- Allows users to skip known topics
-- Helps users become job-ready efficiently
+- Summarizes completed learning modules

 ---